SCS recognizes First-Year Teachers of the Year - Shelby County Reporter

 COLUMBIANA – Two Shelby County Schools teachers were honored at the Board of Education’s Sept.
 24 meeting for their work in the first year of their careers.

-Calera Elementary kindergarten teacher Tiffany Hayes was named the Shelby County Elementary First Year Teacher of the Year, and Chelsea Middle School sixth-grade social studies teacher Brad Acre was named the Shelby County Secondary First Year Teacher of the Year for the previous school year.
+Calera Elementary kindergarten teacher Tiffany Hayes was named the Shelby County Elementary First Year Teacher of the Year, and Chelsea Middle sixth-grade social studies teacher Brad Acre was named the Shelby County Secondary First Year Teacher of the Year for the previous school year.

 The BOE would have honored Hayes and Acre in May, but the COVID-19 pandemic delayed the recognition, which is sponsored by the Shelby County Education Foundation.